-- That individual is an employee of the organization, and - His or her travel is for a bona fide business purpose and would otherwise be deductible by that individual.
+- That individual is an employee of the organization, and - Their travel is for a bona fide business purpose and would otherwise be deductible by that individual.

 Meals.
-Generally, the organization can deduct only 50% of the amount otherwise allowable for non-entertainment related meal expenses paid or incurred in an unrelated trade or business.
-The Taxpayer Certainty and Disaster Relief Act of 2020 amended section 274(n)(2) to provide an exception from the general rule.
-For business meal expenses paid or incurred after December 31, 2020 and before January 1, 2023, the organization is allowed a deduction of 100% of business meal expenses for food and beverages provided by a restaurant.
-Meals not separately stated from entertainment are generally not deductible.
+Generally, the organization can deduct only 50% of the amount otherwise allowable for non-entertainment-related meal expenses paid or incurred in an unrelated trade or business.
+The Taxpayer Certainty and Disaster Tax Relief Act of 2020 amended section 274(n)(2) to provide an exception from the general rule.
+For business meal expenses paid or incurred after December 31, 2020, and before January 1, 2023, the organization is allowed a deduction of 100% of business meal expenses for food and beverages provided by a restaurant.
+See Notice 2021-25, 2021-17 I.R.B.
+1118, and Notice 2021-63, 2021-49 I.R.B.
+835. Meals not separately stated from entertainment are generally not deductible.
 In addition (subject to exceptions under section 274(k)(2)):

-- Meals mustn't be lavish or extravagant; and - An employee of the organization must be present at the meal.
+- Meals mustn't be lavish or extravagant, and - An employee of the organization must be present at the meal.

 Membership dues.
 The organization can deduct amounts paid or incurred for membership dues in civic or public service organizations, professional organizations (such as bar and medical associations), business leagues, trade associations, chambers of commerce, boards of trade, and real estate boards.
 However, no deduction is allowed if a principal purpose of the organization is to entertain or provide entertainment facilities for members or their guests.
-In addition, organizations cannot deduct membership dues in any club organized for business, pleasure, recreation, or other social purpose.
+In addition, organizations can't deduct membership dues in any club organized for business, pleasure, recreation, or other social purpose.
 This includes country clubs, golf and athletic clubs, airline and hotel clubs, and clubs operated to provide meals under conditions favorable to business discussion.